AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/overview.md

 1. **ACSD-51120**: Fixes the issue where GraphQL GET requests cache is not cleared for CMS pages that contain CMS blocks that are updated via a staging update.
 1. **ACSD-51240**: Fixes the issue where the uploaded file is missing if the registration is done via the company registration form.
 1. **ACSD-51907**: Fixes the issue where a restricted admin user cannot create a credit memo with an offline refund.
-1. **ACSD-52148**: Fixes the issue where the Google V3 reCAPTCHA Admin login fails occasionally.
+1. **ACSD-52148**: Fixes the issue where the [!UICONTROL Google V3 reCAPTCHA Admin] login fails occasionally.
 1. **ACSD-51431**: Fixes the issue where an indexer status is working even if there are no new entries in the changelog.
 1. **ACSD-51892**: Fixes the performance issue where config files load multiple times during deployment.